 .www.musicalschwartz.com > Awards

-Stephen Schwartz's Awards Details
+Stephen Schwartz Awards Details

 Alan Menken and Stephen Schwartz - Oscars for PocahontasAcademy Awards Photo: Alan Menken and Stephen Schwartz receiving Oscars for Pocahontas.